javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/01-recursion/article.md

 We made `list.next` jump over `1` to value `2`.
 The value `1` is now excluded from the chain.
 If there is no reference to it anywhere else, it will be automatically removed from the memory by the garbage collector.

-Unlike arrays, there's no mass-renumbering, we can easily rearrange elements.
+Unlike arrays, there's no mass-renumbering and we can easily rearrange elements.

 Naturally, lists are not always better than arrays.
 Otherwise everyone would use only lists.